Details of the services we provide in relation to unfair dismissal and wrongful dismissal Employment Tribunal claims

 - Liaising by email, meetings or phone calls

 There is no “standard” time frame for an Employment Tribunal claim, every claim has its own characteristics which will impact upon timings, plus there are the added dynamics of the current pressure on the Employment Tribunal system and impact of COVID-19, which, in some cases, can lead to a delay of many months in cases proceeding to Hearing(s).

 The time taken depends on a number of factors, including the issues in dispute and their complexity, the number of hearings required and their duration and the number of parties to the claim.

 Please note that the fees mentioned below do not include any additional expenses, such as Counsel's fees.
 Please see below for a description of the possible disbursements in relation to Tribunal claims.

 Overview of fees

 No one Tribunal claim is exactly the same as another – the process will depend upon a number of factors set out in the section above.
 In light of this, we cannot provide a reliable estimate of the cost of us helping you until we have details of your circumstances.

 The vast majority of Employment Tribunal claims settle prior to a full merits hearing.
-However total fees in the event that the claim proceeds to full hearing typically start from £30,000 plus VAT and any additional expenses (such as Counsel's fees) for a straight forward claim.
+However our total fees in the event that the claim proceeds to full hearing typically start from around £35,000 plus VAT and any additional expenses (such as Counsel's fees) for a straight forward claim.
 Complex or protracted claims involving additional heads of claims such as whistleblowing or discrimination can incur fees of over £100,000 plus VAT and any additional expenses.

 These fee parameters do not include settlement negotiations (including mediations) or our attendance at Hearings.